After Stroke Care

 Proven success – Outstanding results

 I could not live at home without carers.
-After suffering a stroke and being in hospital and two different care homes for months it was wonderful to have help at home by Christies carer Angela who helped me by setting the routines catering for my needs.
+After experiencing a stroke and being in hospital and two different care homes for months it was wonderful to have help at home by Christies carer Angela who helped me by setting the routines catering for my needs.
 Because I have had a stroke that has affected the whole of my right side, I am able to walk only a few steps and unable to use my left arm and hand I need a lot of help apart from the basic requirements.
 In particular with exercises to keep my limbs supple.
 These are done with gentleness for about three quarters of an hour, to music, laughter and encouragement.

 “They have also taken interest in my love of birds and my garden, keeping the feeding stations well supplied and my several pots watered.
 They keep me fed and watered too.”